ArneBinder/pytorch-ie/README.md

 they provide the methods `from_pretrained()` and `save_pretrained()` out of the box and work with `pytorch_ie.Auto*` classes.

+In addition to following the PyTorch-Lightning module interface, there are two constraints a model has to fulfill:

+-   in the `__init__`, remaining kwargs (keyword arguments) should be passed to its super, and
+-   `self.save_hyperparameters()` should be called, also there.
+This will save alle constructor arguments and allows that `_config()` can provide the respective entries for serialization with `save_pretrained()`.

 You can find some predefined models for transformer based _text-_ and _token classification_, _sequence generation_,
 and other use cases in the package `pytorch_ie.models`.